 - Recommended for medium to high arches

-- Top cover improves circulation with increasing oxygenated blood flow
+- The top cover improves circulation by increasing oxygenated blood flow

 - Trim to fit

-Because they’re ultra-thin and plain design, they fit in casual to athletic shoes to offer foot support.
+Because they’re ultra-thin and plain, they fit all casual and athletic shoes to offer the best foot support.

-Powerstep brand takes pride in excellent customer feedbacks that said that after four weeks, they start noticing the improvement in support and in comfort of their insoles.
+The Powerstep brand takes pride in excellent customer feedback.
+Many users claim that after as little as four weeks, they start noticing an improvement in the support and in the comfort of their insoles.